-Administrative Professionals’ Day is a time to recognize the significant role secretarial specialists play in the workplace and how it has evolved from the days of simply answering phones.
-Whether you have one in your office already or are considering hiring one in the future, admin assistants, secretaries and receptionists can be some of a business' greatest assets.
+Administrative duties are significant in the workplace for secretarial specialists and the role has evolved from the days of simply answering phones.
+Whether you have one in your office already or are considering hiring one in the future, admin assistants, secretaries and receptionists can be some of a business’s greatest assets.
 Often, these employees are responsible for much of the organization and scheduling that occurs within an office.
-Admin professionals work in almost every industry including schools, government, hospitals, and private businesses handling the following types of tasks:
+Admin professionals work in almost every industry including schools, government, hospitals, and private businesses handling the following administrative duties:

 Managing various projects